-This means these foods won’t raise your blood sugar and may help you avoid a blood sugar spike.
+This means these foods will not raise a person’s blood sugar, also known as blood glucose.
+These foods may also help them avoid a blood sugar spike.
 In addition to diet changes, staying or becoming active is also important.

-Learn which foods you can add to your diet plan.
-You may be able to prevent prediabetes or type 2 diabetes by adding more of these foods, spices, and drinks into your diet.
-Eat them as healthy alternatives to sugar, high GI carbohydrates, or other treats.
+This article details which foods a person can add to their diet plan.
+Individuals may prevent prediabetes or type 2 diabetes by adding more of these foods, spices, and drinks to their diet.

-Polyunsaturated fatty acids (PUFAs) and monounsaturated fatty acids (MUFAs) are important components of a healthy blood sugar eating plan.
-They can improve insulin sensitivity.
-They can also help increase feelings of satiety, and have a healthy impact on blood pressure and inflammation.
-MUFAs are a key nutrient in avocados.
+Polyunsaturated fatty acids (PUFAs) and monounsaturated fatty acids (MUFAs) are important components of a healthy blood sugar-eating plan.

-Fish is a great source of protein.
-It’s low in unhealthy fats and a good source of omega-3 fatty acids.
-Good options include:
+Fish is a good source of protein.
+It is low in unhealthy fats and a good source of omega-3 fatty acids.
+Options include: